-Comparing the spatial variation of mineral grades against the thickness variability across the deposit it is possible to test the hypothesis of Goodfellow et al. (1993).
-This worker proposed that base metal supply is one of the parametres that controls the thickness variation across a mineral deposit, if the ore deposit formed by exhalation of hydrothermal brines (see Fig. 5.7a and b, maps 19 to 24).
-We interpret the results of the comparison highlighted in Fig. 5.7 as follows:
+et al. (1993) (Fig. 7a and b, maps 19-24).
+We interpret the results of the comparison highlighted in Fig. 7 as follows:

-- Not only do base metal grades control the thickness variability; apparently, also Mn concentrations contribute (e.g. units 200, 410, 430).
-Additional supply of carbonates may increase the volume of manganiferous sediment deposited, similarly to base metals. - We also observed that the Mn control is more pronounced in siltstone/mudstone dominated intervals, consistent with abundance of Mn-siderite in those units (compare plots for units 320, 420, 440). - Small-scale inconsistencies occur in the broad correlations observed.
+(1) Not only do base metal grades control the thickness variability; apparently, also Mn concentrations

+- contribute (e.g. units 200, 410, 430).
+Additional supply of carbonates may increase the volume of manganiferous sediment deposited, similarly to base metals. - (2) We also observed that the Mn control is more pronounced in siltstone/mudstone dominated intervals, consistent with abundance of Mn siderite in those units (compare plots for units 320, 420, and 440). - (3) Small-scale inconsistencies occur in the broad correlations observed.
 However, their scale and spatial proximity to major mapped faults suggest that later faulting has contributed to the present spatial variation of thickness across the orebody.